Property Taxation and MPAC Assessment

 Consult this government UHT webpage outlining who is “excluded” and who is “affected” by this tax, which is assessed annually as 1% of the property value.
 Note: you won’t be able to use the CRA’s UHT Designation Tool if you are water-access only or your property does not otherwise have a postal code.
 Below are 2 additional links provided by the Office of the Minister of National Revenue.
 Also read the earlier news, below, for more background on this subject.

-Related & Earlier News:
+Related & Earlier News about the UHT:

 January 26, 2023 – Underused Housing Tax (UHT): Last year, FOCA pressed the government for clarity about the new UHT (that was implemented by the federal Department of Finance effective January 1st, 2022 and is payable at tax-time in 2023), asking that seasonal owners be excluded from this tax (1% of the property value, annually), and the government did eventually bring forward an exemption for Canadian owners of vacation or recreational properties, with certain conditions.
 Nevertheless, cottage owners who are neither Canadian citizens nor permanent residents may still be affected.
 Amazingly, there is still no posted information about how to file a return, and FOCA’s latest inquiry (January 17) has gone unanswered.